Oliver-Binns/Website/Content/posts/vision-pro.md

 |-|-|

 I’ve also tried to make more use of iPad in my work-life.
-Basic functions like email work well, but I find it frustrating for more in-depth work such as creating slides.
+Basic functions like email work well, but I find it frustrating for more in-depth work, such as creating slides.
-It’s trickier to align objects and to create more complex transitions.
+It’s far trickier to align objects and to create more complex transitions.
-I find myself returning to my Mac to refine documents, even if I manage to create a first draft on iPad.
+Even if I manage to create a first draft on iPad, I always find myself returning to my Mac to refine documents.

 Perhaps it’s not too surprising then, that I approached Apple Vision Pro with a very sceptical mind; I borrowed one from a colleague for a week trial and summarised some of my thoughts in this post.